root-project/web/primer/index.md

 ## Multiple graphs

-The class `TMultigraph` allows to manipulate a set of graphs as a single entity.
+The class {% include ref class="TMultigraph" %} allows to manipulate a set of graphs as a single entity.
-It is a collection of `TGraph` (or derived) objects.
+It is a collection of {% include ref class="TGraph" %} (or derived) objects.
 When drawn, the X and Y axis ranges are automatically computed such as all the graphs will be visible.

 {% highlight C++ linenos %}